voxel51/fiftyone/docs/source/cli/index.rst

     available commands:
       {launch,view,connect}
-        launch              Launch the FiftyOne Dashboard.
+        launch              Launch the FiftyOne App.
-        view                View datasets in the FiftyOne Dashboard without persisting them to the connect             Connect to a remote FiftyOne Dashboard.
+        view                View datasets in the FiftyOne App without persisting them to the connect             Connect to a remote FiftyOne App.

-Launch the dashboard
+Launch the App
 ~~~~~~~~~~~~~~~~~~~~

-Launch the FiftyOne Dashboard.
+Launch the FiftyOne App.

 .. code-block:: text